-- -- in a block trade in which a broker-dealer will attempt to sell a block of shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by that broker-dealer for its account pursuant to this prospectus; - on markets where our common stock is traded or in an exchange distribution in accordance with the rules of the exchange; - -- through broker-dealers, that may act as agents or principals; - -- directly to one or more purchasers; - -- through agents; - -- in connection with the loan or pledge of shares to a broker-dealer, and the sale of the shares so loaned or the sale of the shares so pledged upon a default; - -- in connection with put or call option transactions, in hedge transactions and in settlement of other transactions in standardized or over-the-counter options;

-- -- through short sales of the shares by the selling stockholders or counterparties to those transactions, in privately negotiated transactions; or - -- in any combination of the above.
-In addition, any of the shares that qualify for sale pursuant to Rule 144 under the Securities Act may be sold under Rule 144 rather than pursuant to this prospectus.
+- -- in a block trade in which a broker-dealer will attempt to sell a block of shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - -- purchases by a broker-dealer as principal and resale by that broker-dealer for its account pursuant to this prospectus; - on markets where our common stock is traded or in an exchange distribution in accordance with the rules of the exchange; - -- through broker-dealers, that may act as agents or principals; - -- directly to one or more purchasers; - -- through agents; - in connection with the loan or pledge of shares to a broker-dealer, and the sale of the shares so loaned or the sale of the shares so pledged upon a default; - in connection with put or call option transactions, in hedge transactions and in settlement of other transactions in standardized or over-the-counter options; - -- through short sales of the shares by the selling stockholders or counterparties to those transactions, in privately negotiated transactions; or - in any combination of the above.
+In addition, any of the shares that qualify for sale pursuant to Rule 144 under the Securities Act of 1933 may be sold under Rule 144 rather than pursuant to this prospectus provided they meet the criteria and conform to the requirements of such Rule.